eddmann/eddmann.github.io/content/posts/2024/2024-06-14-serverless-transactional-outbox-pattern-two-practical-approaches/index.md

 ## Why Transactional Outbox? 🤔

-In service-oriented architectures (like microservices), publishing domain events reliably is essential for loosely coupled, event-driven systems.
+In service-oriented architectures like microservices, reliably publishing domain events is critical for building loosely coupled, event-driven systems.
-But distributed transactions are notoriously tricky and can lead to all sorts of hair-pulling scenarios - like double-publishing or missing events if your database write succeeds but the event bus call fails (or vice versa).
+However, distributed transactions are inherently difficult, and a key challenge is the _dual-write_ problem.

+This problem arises when a single operation needs to perform both a database write (e.g., saving a record) and an event publication (e.g., sending a message to a message broker), typically involving two separate systems.
+If one of these actions succeeds while the other fails - for instance, the database commit succeeds but the message publish fails - it can lead to data inconsistencies, such as:

+- A record saved without a corresponding event notification
+- An event published about a change that never actually occurred

 The Transactional Outbox pattern sidesteps this by writing the event as data within the same transaction as your business entity.
 Later, a separate process reads (or listens for) new events and publishes them to your event bus (e.g., [AWS EventBridge](https://aws.amazon.com/eventbridge/)).

-This ensures your state and events are always in sync.
+This ensures that your system's state and emitted events remain consistent, even across system boundaries.

 ## Approach 1: DynamoDB Streams – Change Data Capture